Improving home safety & accessibility for everyone

 Are you looking forward to welcoming a guest with limited mobility or a disability?
 Do you want to improve home safety for everyone?
-Read on to learn about free and low-cost options to make your home more accessible.
+Read on to learn about home safety assessment, as well as solutions to make your home more safe and accessible for everyone.

-Preparing your home for a guest with disabilities, or helping someone with mobility concerns stay in their home, may sound pricey.
+Improving home safety & accessibility, may sound pricey.
 But that's not the case.
-There are many free and low-cost ways to make your home more accessible for people of all abilities.
+There are many free and low-cost ways to make your home more safe and accessible for people of all abilities.
 The good news is that many of these adjustments are easy and don’t require the help of a contractor or handyman.

 Let’s dive into the many free and low-cost ways you can make your home safer and more accessible for everyone.

-Accidents happen all the time are are, unfortunately, a reality of everyday life.
-So while we can't prevent all accidents, there are definitely some things you can do to reduce the likelihood of accidents happening.
-Outside and around your home
+Begin your home safety assessment by focusing on anything that can cause accidents.
+Unfortunately, accidents happen all the time and are a reality of everyday life.
+So while we can't prevent all accidents, there are things you can do to reduce the likelihood of accidents happening in and around your home.

 Make these adjustments to ensure that you, your family, or a guest can enter the home safely and without incident.